-Streams in the Mid-Coast have high streamflow during the winter months (January-March) and low streamflow during the summer/Fall months (August-October) as a result of seasonal precipitation patterns.
+Streams in the Mid-Coast have high natural streamflow during the winter months (January-March) and low natural streamflow during the summer/Fall months (August-October) as a result of seasonal precipitation patterns.

 Streams in the Mid-Coast are rain-dominated and responsive to precipitation, reaching high flows during rainstorms.
-Groundwater inputs maintain the base flows in streams during late summer and Fall months.
+Groundwater inputs contribute base flows in streams during late summer and fall months.